interledger/interledger.github.io/_content/setup-wallets.md

 3. For your login, select the option you prefer.<br>
    You can create multiple accounts that you control by signing in subsequently with other options.
 4. You might be prompted to log in with your credentials, or if you are already logged in, you might be prompted for further authentication.<br>
-   When you are logged in, you see a page with your payment pointer, in the format `$money.ilpv4.dev/<your-account-name>`.
+   When you are logged in, you see a page with your payment pointer, in the format `$money.ilpv4.dev/<your-account-name>`.<br>
    As indicated by the payment pointer, this wallet uses the Interledger Protocol, v4.
-   Because a new account does not have any test XRP value, you will want to add value to it.
+Because a new account does not have any test funds, you will want to add value to it.
 5. Click **Make it rain**.<br>
   Your account now has 10 test XRP.
 To add more test XRP, continue to click the button until you have as many test XRP as you want.
-6. If you want someone to send you test XRP, provide them with your payment pointer and ask them to follow the steps to send you test XRP.
+6. If you want someone to send you test XRP, provide them with your payment pointer and ask them to use their payment pointer to send test XRP to your payment pointer.
-7. If you want to send test XRP to someone, request that they send you their payment pointer.<br>
+7. If you want to send test XRP to someone, request that they provide you with their payment pointer.<br>
    You can readily set up multiple accounts to get different payment pointers, and therefore experiment with sending test XRP in different scenarios where you have ready access to the accounts on both sides.

-When you subsequently log in to Xpring Testnet with the same credentials, you will see the current state of your wallet with the current amount of test XRP.
+When you subsequently log in to this testnet again with the credentials that you used previously, you will see the current state of your wallet with the current amount of test XRP it has.
+Your account can receive test XRP when you are not logged in.

-#### Send money with your Xpring login wallet
+#### Send money between Interledger accounts

 When you have test XRP in your account, you can practice sending test XRP to another account.

-1. Sign in to Xpring Testnet at [https://wallet.ilpv4.dev/](https://wallet.ilpv4.dev/).
+1. Sign in to the testnet at [https://wallet.ilpv4.dev/](https://wallet.ilpv4.dev/).
 Look at the **Send** portion of the page on the right.
 2. Enter the number of test XRP, in integer form, that you want to send.
 3. Enter the payment pointer for the address to which you want to send test XRP.
 4. Click **Send**.

-The amount of XRP in the lower left adjusts to the new value.
+The amount of test XRP in the lower left adjusts to the new value.
 To add more value to your account, click **Make it rain**.

 ### Create an account at rafiki.money

-The [rafiki.money](https://rafiki.money) site is an Interledger-enabled wallet.
+The [rafiki.money](https://rafiki.money) site allows you to create an Interledger-enabled wallet.

-For your current purposes, you can use rafiki.money to create an Interledger account that is similar to the Interledger account you create when you first sign in to Xpring.
+For your current purposes, you can use rafiki.money to create an Interledger account that is similar to the Interledger account you create when you sign in at [https://wallet.ilpv4.dev/](https://wallet.ilpv4.dev/).

 1. Open [rafiki.money](https://rafiki.money).
 2. Click **Create an account**.<br>